-If yes, complete both (b) and (c).

-b) Describe the sources and justify why they are being discharged to the sanitary system c) Complete the following table providing information on each constituent that will or may be present in the wastewater
+a) s there any wastewater other than sanitary wastewater that will be discharged of to the sanitary system? [] Yes [] No If yes, complete both (b) and (c). b) Describe the sources and justify why they are being discharged to the sanitary system List the relevant section/ page numbers in the addendum s c) Complete the following table providing information on each constituent that will or may be present in the wastewater

-Source/ Process Average Quantity (m 3 /day) Maximum Quantity (m 3 / hr)
+Source/ Process Average Quantity (m3/day) Maximum Quantity (m3/ hr)